SMALL CHANGES, BIG DIFFERENCES IN YOUR RETIREMENT PLAN

 If you are just starting out or in your mid-career, increasing your retirement plan contributions by just 1% this year will have a huge impact on your retirement accounts and life.
 This doesn’t even factor in the potential increased growth that your account could receive.
 Lastly, your salary regularly increases with inflation, usually around 2% to 3% each year.
 If you just took 1% from that, you would hardly notice the change in your cash flow.

 This strategy is something relatively new but is gaining more traction among plan sponsors and large companies.
-Many of them are automatically enrolling employees into automatically increasing their deferral, or at least strongly encouraging that their employees increase their 401k contribution each year.
+Many of them are automatically enrolling employees into automatically increasing their deferral, or at least strongly encouraging their employees to increase their 401k contribution each year.
 Hopefully, these examples have made it clear the importance of growth for your retirement.

 Do you have a financial plan?
-Please reach out for a complimentary discovery meeting with our CERTIFIED FINANCIAL PLANNERS™ to help give you a clear path to a successful story.
+Interested to learn more about how you could maximize your 401(k)?
+Please reach out for a Free Strategy Call with our CERTIFIED FINANCIAL PLANNERS™ to help give you a clear path to a successful story.
 Susan would 🙂

 CREDIT CARD REWARDS